Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Implementation Details

+\paragraph{Network Architecture and Hyperparameter.} The detailed network architecture is illustrated in Fig.~\ref{fig:network}.
 In the LGR module, we set the number of radiance feature scales $K=3$, with feature dimensions of 32, 48, and 96, respectively, for$\{\mathbf{F}_s\}_{s=1}^K$.
-In the PGNR module, the target environment map is convolved from a resolution of $1024\times 512$ down to $64\times 32$ using a shininess exponent of $l=16$.
+In the PGNR module, the target environment map is convolved from a resolution of $1024\times 512$ down to $32\times 16$ using a shininess exponent of $l=16$.
 Owing to the efficient light parameterization, we sample only 40 rays per Gaussian point oriented around the surface normal $\boldsymbol{n}$ for PBR, enabling fast and high-quality shading under arbitrary environment maps.
 We train our GRGS framework using the AdamW~\cite{loshchilov2017decoupled} optimizer with an initial learning rate of $2e^{-4}$.
 For the LGR module, we use a batch size of 2, while a batch size of 1 is adopted for the PGNR module.
 Note that during PGNR training, the LGR module is jointly optimized to facilitate more accurate localization of Gaussian point positions.